Create an alert definition

 -

 Under Metric, select the metric whose value determines if this condition is met.
 Enter part of the metric name to filter the list.
-For metric descriptions, see Metrics for SolarWinds Observability entities.
+For metric descriptions, see Metrics for SolarWinds Observability SaaS entities.

 -